bmolnar91/workbook/module_oop.md

 #### What is a property in C#?
+WIP

+In C#, a property is a named member of a *class*, *struct*, or *interface* offering a neat way to access **private** fields through what are called the **get** and **set** accessor methods.

+If a property only has a get accessor, it is a *read-only* property.
+If it only has a set accessor, it is a *write-only* property.
+If it has both, it is a *read-write* property.

 #### List out two different types of errors in C#?
 #### What is the difference between “out” and “ref” parameters in C#?
+WIP

+In C#, to pass a value type by reference, you need to specify one of the keywords `ref` or `out`.
+The difference between these two keywords is in the parameter initialization.
+A ref parameter must be initialized before use, while an out parameter does not have to be explicitly initialized before being passed and any previous value is ignored.

 #### Can we override private virtual method in C#?
+WIP

+No. The CLR doesn't allow to write private virtual method.

 #### What's the difference between IEquatable and just overriding Object.Equals()?
 #### Explain the differences between public, protected, private and internal.
 Explain access modifier – “protected internal” in C#!
 WIP